The following Information Law practice note provides comprehensive and up to date legal information covering:

 There has been some controversy regarding injunctions relating to confidential information and privacy in recent years.
 ‘Super-injunctions,’ as they are commonly called, have been criticised in the media for fettering freedom of speech.
 However, much of this criticism stems from confusion as to what the term ‘super-injunction’ means and the impression that they are far more prevalent than is the case.

-This Practice Note is deals with the general principles of obtaining an injunction in this area.
-For much more detail on its main scope, which is injunctions for breaches of privacy, see Practice Notes:
+This Practice Note deals with the general principles of obtaining an injunction in this area.
+For detail on its main scope, which is injunctions for breaches of privacy, see Practice Notes:

 Privacy law—misuse of private information

 Applications for interim injunctions for breaches of privacy

 Interim injunctions allow claimants who become aware of imminent disclosures to act swiftly to prevent publication.
 However, in Mosley it was held that the media have no obligation to forewarn claimants of such disclosures, thus giving them the opportunity to obtain injunctive relief.

 The American Cyanamid principles governing whether an interim injunction should be granted apply.
 However, see below for cases involving the right to freedom of expression.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.